> About SPAM

 denise.spamzine [at] gmail.com

-Get in touch re: production queries, funding, design, website issues, general chat about space & time - she/her.
+Get in touch with SPAM legacy/history queries and with general chat about space & time - she/her.

 Max Parnell (Staff Editor, Podcast Producer)